Sabu-Jaddi

-The Sabu-Jaddi rock art site in Sudan is a unique cluster of more than 1600 rock drawings from different historical periods expanding for more than 6000 years through different eras of Nubian civilization. however, exactly when the people living in this region began creating these images is still unknown.
+The Sabu-Jaddi rock art site in Sudan is a unique cluster of more than 1600 rock drawings from different historical periods extending for more than 6000 years through different eras of Nubian civilisation. however, exactly when the people living in this region began creating these images is still unknown.
 The site is located 600 km north of Khartoum between the villages of Sabu and Jaddi.
 The well-preserved drawings include wild and domestic animals, humans and boats.

-Due to Kajbar Power Station construction plans, the site was included in the 2016 World Monuments Watch List which contains endangered monuments that need attention, promotion, and protection.
+Due to the construction plans for Kajbar Power Station, the site was included in the 2016 World Monuments Watch List which contains endangered monuments that need attention, promotion, and protection.

 Geography

 Located at the downstream end of the third cataract region on the east bank of the Nile, the rock drawings cover the rugged sandstone cliffs along the Nile bend between the villages of Sabu and Jaddi.
-Additional rock drawings are found along the edges of the narrow wadi Jaddi running inland.
+Additional rock drawings are found along the edges of the narrow wadi Jaddi leading inland.

 Description

 The drawings depict symbols, a large range of now extinct wild animals in the area like hippopotamus, crocodile, giraffe, leopard, antelope, scorpion and lion as well as domestic animals, mainly cattle and camels.
 Additionally, there are some human figures.

-The game animals appear in a none-natural styled manner and are generally pecked over the surface or hammered out and the elephants are displaying both ears.
-The cattle is represented in a geometrically stylized manner often with distorted corbels.
+The game animals appear in a unnaturally-styled manner and are generally the surface is pecked over or hammered out.
+The elephants display both ears.
+The cattle are represented in a geometrically-designed manner, often with distorted corbels.

 Located on subhorizontal slabs bordering the right bank of the wadi there are groups of rowing boats steered with oars.
-Two Nile boat types can be distinguished: Curved bottom boats and flat-bottomed boats with erect stern and bow.
+Two Nile boat types can be distinguished: curved-bottom boats and flat-bottomed boats with an erect stern and bow.
 On some boats, a pilot stands on the roof of the ship's cabin.